MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-index-search.md

 In the case of a ServiceNow connector, the **Deny all** status may result from different causes

 - Advanced criteria on an item - If advanced criteria are applied to an item in the deny list, it may be marked as **Deny all.** To resolve it, try removing the advanced criteria and triggering a full crawl.
-For more details, refer to troubleshooting ServiceNow knowledge connectors or check the relevant connector troubleshooting section.
+For more information, see the troubleshooting section of each connector.

 - Advanced criteria on a knowledge base - If advanced criteria on a knowledge base deny list affect all articles within that knowledge base.
 It can result in a **Deny all** status for those articles.
 Identify the knowledge base the item belongs to and remove the advanced criteria.
-Consult the respective connector troubleshooting section for further information.
+For more information, see the troubleshooting section of each connector.

 Additionally, temporary issues may cause a **Deny all** status, which could be resolved during the next full crawl.